-467. Family Law II (5).
-Pr., JP 355 or permission of instructor .

-Examination of the various aspects of the law relating to family relationships such as marriage, annulment, divorce, adoption, child support and custody, child abuse, and procedural matters such as separation agreements, support agreements, and the rights of the parties involved.

-468. Torts (5).
+- 467. Family Law II (5).
+Pr., JP 355 or permission of instructor.
+Examination of the various aspects of the law relating to family relationships such as marriage, annulment, divorce, adoption, child support and custody, child abuse, and procedural matters such as separation agreements, support agreements, and the rights of the parties involved. - 468.
+Torts (5).
 The law of private wrongs: negligence theory, duty; breach of duty; proximate cause; damages; and defenses.
 Examination of legal and medical malpractice.
-Discussion of intentional torts.

-470. Justice and Public Safety Research Methodology (5).
+Discussion of intentional torts. - 470.
+Justice and Public Safety Research Methodology (5).
 Pr., EH 101 and EH 102.
 Core course.
 Research theory and methodology in the social sciences as applicable to justice and public safety; preparation of research designs; conceptual models; sampling techniques and procedures; and development of an individual research paper.
-May be offered concurrently with JP 670.

-480. Paralegalism/Legal Ethics (5).
-Pr., junior or senior standing and Legal Assistant Option or Legal Assistant Technician non-degree candidate .

-Survey of the occupational field of the 'legal assistant' concerning matters such as ethics, law office management, legal research, law libraries, office equipment, and career opportunities.
-May be offered concurrently with JP 680.

-- 490. Special Topics in Justice and Public Safety (5).
+Maybe offered concurrently with JP 670.
+490. Special Topics in Justice and Public Safety (5).
 Pr., junior or senior standing.

 In-depth examination of specific topics of current interest in criminal justice, public safety, and legal assistant education.
 Course may be repeated as topics change.
-This course may be offered concurrently with JP 690. - 491.
-Directed Research (1-10).
+This course may be offered concurrently with JP 690.

+- 491. Directed Research (1-10).
 Pr., Non-Legal Options (EH 305 Expository Writing), Legal Options (JP 361 Legal Research) and permission of advisor.

-Independent research into criminal justice problems, issues, and theories.
+Independent research into criminal justice problems, issues, and - theories.
 Credit may not exceed 5 for any single project.
 495. Internship (1-10).
 Pr., junior or senior standing and permission of advisor.
 Supervised standing in an administrative setting which provides the opportunity to integrate theory and practice in criminal justice agencies.
 Credit may not exceed 5 for any single internship.